 Subscribe to join thousands of other ecommerce experts

-On November 2, 2021, Google announced the rollout of Performance Max Campaigns (PMC) to all advertisers.
-Performance Max Campaigns is Google’s latest Smart Campaign type and is going to replace both Local Campaigns as well as Smart Shopping Campaigns some time next year.
-In particular, PMC will allow advertisers to automatically serve ads on YouTube, Search, Discover, Gmail, Maps as well as the Google Display network.
+On November 2, 2021, Google announced the rollout of Performance Max Campaigns (PMax Campaigns) to all advertisers.
+Performance Max Campaigns is Google’s latest Smart Campaign type.
+It is going to replace both Local Campaigns as well as Smart Shopping Campaigns some time next year.
+In particular, PMax Campaigns will allow advertisers to automatically serve ads on YouTube, Search, Discover, Gmail, Maps as well as the Google Display network.
+A particularly interesting topic for retailers: Performance Max vs Smart Shopping.

 Here is what we will talk about: